-- Routine use of saline installation in not recommended.
+- Routine use of saline installation is not recommended.
 Slowly remove the catheter with a twirling or rotation motion to reduce friction and increase the surface area of the cannula that is being suctioned.

 Suctioning frequency: Routine suctioning frequency depends on the clinical status of the child and the amount of secretions produced.
 For children with little or no secretions, suctioning is still recommended at morning and bedtime to check for tube patency.
 [Sherman: 2000]

-Cleaning the suction catheter: The American Thoracic Society recommends a four-step cleaning process for suction catheters.
+Cleaning the suction catheter: The American Thoracic Society recommends a 4-step cleaning process for suction catheters.
 This cleaning procedure demonstrated sterility in 98% of all suction catheter exteriors and 91% of all suction catheter interiors up to 20 days after cleaning: [American: 1993]

 - Wash and flush the catheter with hot, soapy water.